-Merta Chrin is a licensed Psychological Counselor with over twenty years of experience working with young people.
+Merta Chrin is a licensed Psychological Counselor with over twenty five years of experience working with young people.
 She spent a number of years as a teacher before becoming a therapist.
-One of her areas of focus is helping children and teens through difficult times.
-These may include; depression, anxiety, stress, family problems or trouble at school.
+One of her areas of focus is helping young adults through difficult times.
+These may include; depression, anxiety, stress, family problems, or trouble at school/work.
 Merta also specializes in treating clients of all ages who face drug and/or alcohol problems.
 Her gentle nature and years of experience enable her to form strong therapeutic relationships with her clients.

 Sarah Maier is a licensed Clinical Social Worker certified in Cognitive Therapy, Trauma Focused Cognitive Behavioral Therapy (TFCBT), and Eye Movement Desensitization and Reprocessing Therapy (EMDR).
-She holds a B.A. in Psychology from Thomas Edison University, and a M.A. in Social Work from Temple University.
+She holds a Bachelors of Arts degree in Psychology from Thomas Edison University, and a Masters degree in Social Work from Temple University.

-She has been working in the field for 12 years specializing in treating trauma, childhood behavioral issues, and working with families who have been affected by addictions.
+She has been working in the field for15 years, specializing in treating trauma, childhood behavioral issues, and working with families who have been affected by addictions.
 Sarah helps individuals clarify complex issues and works with each person to develop a plan of action that is attainable and clear.

 With caring and a wide range of therapeutic tools at her disposal, she facilitates each individual to work with their strengths and understand where growth can lead to greater gains.

-Betsy is a Licensed Clinical Social Worker helping individuals, families and couples in private practice for over twenty years.
+Betsy is a Licensed Clinical Social Worker helping individuals, families, and couples in private practice for over twenty years.
 Building trusting therapeutic relationships and working together with clients to meet their personal goals, Betsy utilizes an eclectic approach and chooses techniques to best meet the needs and preferences of clients.
-She works with clients of all ages and has extensive experience treating anxiety, depression, ADD/ADHD, trauma, and working with families to process and recover from loss and grief after change in life circumstance such as death and divorce.
+She works with clients of all ages and has extensive experience treating anxiety, depression, ADD/ADHD, trauma, and working with families to process and recover from loss and grief after changes in life circumstances such as death and divorce.
 Betsy also specializes in parenting issues and learning disabilities.
-She guides families through complex issues and advocacy for appropriate education and the connection between learning differences, mental health and behavior.
+She guides families through complex issues and advocacy for appropriate education and the connection between learning differences, mental health, and behavior.

-Betsy graduated from Connecticut College with a Bachelors of Arts degree.
-After several years working as a homeless advocate, she received her Masters Degree in Social Work from University of Pennsylvania.
+Betsy graduated from Connecticut College with a Bachelor of Arts degree.
+After several years working as a homeless advocate, she received her Masters degree in Social Work from the University of Pennsylvania.

 Sherri’s therapeutic style provides a safe place for exploration, which allows clients to develop insight and learn healthy ways to cope with life’s challenges.
 She encourages open and authentic communication about experiences and believes this will help create the best environment for personal growth.

 Allison Funk is a Licensed Professional Counselor and a National Certified Counselor.
 She is certified in specific treatment modalities such as dialectical behavior therapy (DBT), prolonged exposure for PTSD (PE), and CAMS treatment for suicidality.
-She holds a MS from Holy Family University and a BS from Kutztown University.
+She holds a Masters degree from Holy Family University and a Bachelors of Arts degree from Kutztown University.

-Allison has experience working with a wide range of clients from children to older adults, as individuals, couples or families, as well as a wide variety of diagnosis.
+Allison has experience working with a wide range of clients from children to older adults, as individuals, couples, or families, as well as a wide variety of diagnoses.
 She spent the first years of her career in a community mental health partial hospital facility.
 Currently, in private practice, Allison uses balance, goal-setting, and acceptance-versus-change, to develops a strong therapeutic relationship with her clients.

-Denise is a Licensed Professional Counselor with over 15 years’ experience.
-She has worked with a variety of individuals and their families, helping them face challenges from rehabilitating from brain injuries, to maintaining their lives when challenged by drug and alcohol abuse.
+Denise is a Licensed Professional Counselor with over 17 years of experience.
+She has worked with a variety of individuals and their families, helping them face challenges from rehabilitating from brain injuries to maintaining their lives when challenged by drug and alcohol abuse.
 She has spent time as a caseworker and residential manager serving individuals with traumatic brain injury.
-During her time in the field she also has worked as an individual counselor for adults and families, and managed a program for those challenged with substance abuse and mental health disorders.
+During her time in the field, she also has worked as an individual counselor for adults and families and managed a program for those challenged with substance abuse and mental health disorders.

-Denise obtained her BS in Psychology from Temple University and her MS in Clinical Psychology from Holy Family University.
+Denise obtained her Bachelors of Science degree in Psychology from Temple University and her Masters degree in Clinical Psychology from Holy Family University.
 She is a Certified Advanced Alcohol and Drug counselor has an extensive background utilizing Cognitive Behavioral Therapy and Moral Recognition Therapy.